-Typically you’ll buy a bond in the secondary market (i.e. after it has been issued) through a broker, be it a government or a corporate bond.
+Typically you’ll buy a bond in the secondary market (i.e. after it has been issued) through a broker, regardless whether it is a government or a corporate bond.
 Please note that not all brokers offer the option to trade bonds.

 Let’s take a look at a specific example of a bond trade: